NabeelGhalib/nabeelghalib.github.io/libaaz_sales_analysis/README.md

-# **Libaaz the Couture - Sales Analysis**
+# **LIBAAZ - The Couture - Sales Analysis**
 # by Nabeel Ghalib

 ## Objective:

-To analyze and provide detailed insights into the sales data for Libaaz the Couture, a bespoke apparel studio specializing in custom-made dresses for women and girls, covering the years 2013-2024.
+To analyze and provide detailed insights into the sales data for LIBAAZ - The Couture, a bespoke apparel studio specializing in custom-made dresses for women and girls, covering the years 2013-2024.

 ## Key Stakeholders:

-Owner and Designer of Libaaz the Couture
+Owner and Designer of LIBAAZ - The Couture.

 ## Data used:

-The data for this analysis was provided to me by the owner.
+The data for this analysis was provided to me by the stakeholder.

 ## Tools Used: